8 Unit tests

 In the example below, we are testing if the sum of two objects (a and b) is equal to 4.
 The expect() function from the Zig Standard Library is a function that receives a logical test as input.
 If this logical test results in true, then, the test passes.
 But if it results in false, then, the test fails.

-You can write any Zig code you want inside of each test block.
-Part of this code might be some necessary commands to setup your testing environment, or just initializing some necessary objects.
+You can write any Zig code you want inside a test block.
+Part of this code might be some necessary commands to setup your testing environment, or just initializing some objects that you need to use in your unit tests.

 const std = @import("std");